dashinja/maid-bot/README.md

 She manufactures the maid-bots at the factory and speaks on behalf of all the maid-bots in the world.

 She is efficient - but has a bite.
 So just use common sense, and your logic might pass.
 Otherwise, your experience of her may vary.
-Use maid bot services at your own risk.
+Use maid bot services at your own risk...
+I'm sure we're all working her last neural node...

 And for the love of motherboards: Do NOT forget to give maid-bots a name.
 Repeated failures have been known to throw her into a bot-rage.

 She already talks to herself - so give her a break.
-Even neural networks need a break.
+Even positronic matrices need a break.

-I wonder, if you can figure out with what she entertains herself.
+I wonder, if you can figure out her favorite entertainment.

 ## Usage